gatesphere/silica/README.md

 ## Contributing
 This is a personal project.
 If you have feedback, I'd love to hear it, but code will be mine.
 You can contact me at [suschord@suspended-chord.info](mailto:suschord@suspended-chord.info).

+## Entry to PLTGames
+This project is an entry to the [March 2013 PLTGames contest](http://www.pltgames.com/competition/2013/3).